morphware/daemon/docs/conf.md

 Any valid Java Script can be placed in each conf file. `module.exports` must export a object.

+## Setting up the `secrets.js` file

+A `secrets.js` template file can simply be copied and edited to your needs.
+`mv conf/secrets.js.template conf/secrets.js`

 ## Conf fields

 The following fields are read the conf object during execution and can be placed